 But the question arises, why do we need proxies?

 One of the main answers to this question is privacy, as proxies will allow you to use the internet anonymously while hiding your IP address from the public eye.

-Understanding Anonymous IP
+Understanding Proxies and Anonymous IPs

 Verify customers identity within 15 seconds.
 Schedule a free identity verification demo here.

 All internet devices carry a unique IP address to communicate with other resources on the internet.
 You can say that a proxy is special because it has its own IP address, which provides users anonymity online.

 Take a look at the most common types of proxies:

 - Transparent proxies are the weakest proxy type in this list.
 This proxy acts as a server that intercepts the connection between the device and the internet.
 While using the proxy, the user’s actual IP address is revealed.

 - Datacenter proxies, known as artificial proxies, are stored in data centers worldwide.
 They are popular among businesses that practice business scraping.
 These proxies are fast and offer stable performance, but websites can identify them and block access to their websites.
 For more challenging targets, businesses prefer using Residential Proxies.

 - Residential proxies are legal IPs, which means that they’re real IPs attached to a physical location.
 These proxies offer a low block rate which is why they are widely used.